 Roadside grass cutting, weeds and overgrown hedges or trees

-Grass cutting on road verges is done by the Department for Infrastructure for road safety reasons only and for no other reason.
+Grass cutting on road verges is done by the Department for Infrastructure (DfI) for road safety reasons only and no other reason.
 Roadside trees/hedges are the responsibility of the owner/occupier of the land they’re on.
-You can report a safety issue with weeds, grass verges, hedges or overhanging trees.
+You can report a safety issue with weeds, verges, hedges or overhanging trees.

 Report an issue with roadside grass, weeds, hedges or trees

-You can report an issue with roadside grass, weeds, hedges or trees by using the map at the link below.
+You can report online an issue with roadside grass, weeds, hedges or trees.

 Privacy notice